 • That a limited liability company has not used up half or more of its share capital.

-• Once we have assessed all applications, we will send you a decision either granting or rejecting your proposal.
-Since applications are assessed competitively, you may be rejected even though you meet all eligibility requirements and criteria.
+• Once we have assessed all applications, we will send you a decision either granting or denying your proposal.
+Since applications are assessed competitively, you may be denied even if you meet all eligibility requirements and criteria.

 In the decision we state how much of the costs we cover for each organisation.
 You cannot appeal our decision, but you are welcome to apply to us again at another time.